Last updated on June 26th, 2018 at 01:35 am

 Before I go on with my review of GreenScreen, here is a little back story about why I went with an organic sunblock!
-I’ve been guilty of not wearing much sunblock in the last 3 to 4 years because I have developed some kind of sensitivity to it.
+I’ve been guilty of not wearing much sunblock in the last 3 to 4 years because I have developed a sensitivity to it.
 I get an itchy rash a day or two after wearing sunscreen.
 I have tried various sprays and creams and so far I can’t pin point the ingredients that cause the reaction.
-So, instead of wearing sunblock, I’ve been trying to cover up with a wide brim hat and cover at least my shoulders since they burn easily.
+So, instead of wearing sunblock, I’ve tried to cover up with a wide brim hat and cover at least my shoulders since they burn easily.
 I’ve waited long enough, I felt it was time for me to find a good sunblock I can use every day.

 According to the Livestrong‘s website, it’s best to avoid chemical sunscreen (the kind your skin absorbs) because it can interfere with your hormones.
 The Livestrong website sites:

 In fact, 80 percent of chemical sunscreens contain oxybenzone, which gets into the bloodstream, may cause allergic reactions and can mimic estrogen in the body.

 Kabana’s website also has an interesting article on the subject, click here to read it.

 Because of this, I believe it’s important for me to use healthier sunscreens that won’t cause me an itchy rash.
 After some online research, I found GreenScreen by Kanana Organic Skincare and decided to give this one a try.
 Unlike chemical sunscreens, GreenScreen has Zinc Oxide which sits on top of your skin.
 Because Zinc Oxide is white, they have tinted the GreenScreen with Iron Oxide.
 GreenScreen comes in different tints, Original, Neutral, Bronze and Peach.
 I purchased the Neutral color since I have yellow undertones.
 GreenScreen offers a protection of SPF 31.

 GreenScreen’s List of Ingredients